 MikroTik WebProxy Log Analyzer Configuration

 MikroTik RouterOS generally logs various system events and status information.
-Logs are saved in routers memory (RAM), disk, file, sent by email or even sent to remote syslog server.
-All logs those are saved in Router’s local memory can be viewed from Log menu and any log entry contains time and date when event occurred, topics that this message belongs to and message itself.
-But local log information is not enough for analyzing user’s activity.
-For this, we will configure a remote syslog server named WebProxy Log Analyzer where we’ll get our desired information.
+Logs are mainly saved in router’s memory (RAM) or disk.
+MikroTik logs can also be sent by email or even can be sent to a remote syslog server.
+All logs those are saved in router’s local memory can be viewed from Log menu.
+Any log entry that is saved in local memory contains time and date when event occurred, topics that this message belongs to and message itself.
+But local log information is not enough for analyzing user’s activity completely.
+So, if you wish to view user activity elaborately, you must use any remote syslog server.
+In this article, I will configure a remote syslog server named WebProxy Log Analyzer which will help to get user activity more elaborately.

 WebProxy Log Analyzer is a windows based syslog server.
-So, there are two end configuration for configuring a WebProxy Log Analyzer server.
+So, installation and configuration are hassle free and so easy.
+There are two end configuration for configuring a WebProxy Log Analyzer server.

 - MikroTik End Configuration for sending log information to WebProxy Syslog Server.

 - Webproxy Log Analyzer configuration in windows operating system.

 MikroTik Configuration for Sending Log Information

 MikroTik Router basic configuration and transparent web proxy configuration are prerequisites for configuring a WebProxy Log Analyzer syslog server.
 If you are a new MikroTik user, please spend some time to study and configure MikroTik Router Basic Configuration using Winbox and MikroTik Router Web Proxy Configuration and then continue the rest of this article.